 - Oral presentation and communication skills.

-In their first year of study, students complete the core curriculum, which includes two (2) required courses: theories of peace and conflict resolution and a foundations course in research methods; at least three (3) praxis courses in applied professional skills; elective courses from a range of topics such as Non-Governmental Organizations, International Law, World Religions, Social Life of War, Mediation, and Economics and the Environment.
-Students also have the option of participating in largely subsidized week-long intensive field study in Northern Ireland during late October.
+In their first year of study, students complete the core curriculum, which includes two (2) required courses: theories of peace and conflict resolution and a foundations course in research methods; and elective courses from a range of topics such as Non-Governmental Organizations, International Law, World Religions, Social Life of War, Mediation, and Economics and the Environment.
+Students also have the option of participating in a largely subsidized week-long intensive field study in Northern Ireland during late October.

 In the second term of the first year, students begin researching and applying for study away and internship opportunities that will further their academic and career interests.
 Advisors, the IPCR Program Coordinator and IPCR Director help guide students in this process to maximize options.
 By the end of the first year, all credit bearing internship and study away experiences must be submitted for approval to the Director.